Post-production

 Make films:

 Do the sound on student productions.
-Make a showreel of your work and build your sound portfolio.
+Make a showreel of your work and Build your sound portfolio.
 This is evidence of your practical skills and creativity that you can show to admissions tutors and employers.

 Network online:

 Create a LinkedIn profile.
-Find the Facebook pages or other social media groups for people working in sound in film, TV and games.
-Join them and take part in the conversation.
+See if there’s a Facebook page or other social media group for people making films or videos in your area.
+Join it and take part.
 Create a ScreenSkills profile.

 You might also be interested in…